Rafi-Ahmad/Weather-App/README.md

 1. **Environment Variables:**

-   Create a `.env` file in the root of the project with the following content:
+   Create a `.env` file in the server folder of the project with the following content:

    ```dotenv
    PORT=5000